The good news for non-developers is that it’s possible to build a predictive model without machine learning or coding skills.

 What is a predictive model?

 Predictive modeling, also referred to as predictive analytics, is the process that uses a historical dataset to build a mathematical solution with the purpose to predict outcomes from new data.
-The new dataset has the same structure as the dataset that has been used for model generation.

 Examples of predictive modeling use cases

 Predictive models can be used to predict anything from sports outcomes to the success of a movie.
 Here are a few other examples:

 - Predictive analytics in healthcare: predictive modeling solution can identify individuals with elevated risks of developing chronic conditions as early as possible.
 This can help patients avoid long-term health problems that are costly and difficult to treat.